ibowditch/userdocs/_build/html/_sources/kiosk.md.txt

 (blank_kiosk)=
 ### What if the kiosk screen is blank?

-If the OIC hasn't set up an event in advance, no event is available, and you won't be able to sign-in.
+If the OIC hasn't set up an event in advance, no event is available, and you won't be able to sign-in immediately.

 Never fear - you can still sign-in, but first you'll need to create a new event on behalf of the OIC.
 You do this by clicking the New Event+ button at the top right of the kiosk screen, and you will then see the following form: